The history of the Atwode family goes back to the ancient Anglo-Saxon

 surnames are characterized by a multitude of spelling variations

 .
 Changes in Anglo-Saxon

 names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Atwode include Attwood, Atwood, Attewood, Atwode, Athwood and many more.

 Early Notables of the Atwode family (pre 1700)

-Another 46 words (3 lines of text) are included under the topic Early Atwode Notables in all our PDF Extended History products and printed products wherever possible.
+Peter Atwood (1643-1712), was an English Dominican friar from Warwickshire; he was several...
+Another 29 words (2 lines of text) are included under the topic Early Atwode Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Atwode family to the New World and Oceana

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Atwode or a variant listed above: Thomas Attwood who settled in Virginia in 1663; Joane Attwood settled in Barbados in 1664; Richard Attwood settled in Barbados (with his wife and servant) in 1680.
 In Newfoundland, Esau, was the owner of a fishing room at Pond Island, Greenspond Harbour, in 1778.